FindMySchool LogoFindMySchool

 Sixth form study is linear A-levels only.
 The school does not offer GCSEs at sixth form entry or International Baccalaureate.
 Students seeking an alternative post-16 curriculum should explore Canterbury College or Ashford College (both local sixth form colleges offering BTECs and broader Level 3 qualifications).

 Highworth Grammar School is an outstandingly successful selective girls' grammar school with exceptional sixth form provision and genuinely broad opportunities beyond the classroom.
-Academic outcomes, 54% top GCSE grades, 65% A*-B at A-level, four Oxbridge acceptances in 2024, reflect teaching of consistently high quality and student commitment to rigorous study.
+Academic outcomes, including 57.1% top GCSE grades and 70% A*-B at A-level in the 2025 dataset, reflect teaching of consistently high quality and student commitment to rigorous study.
 The vertical pastoral structure, multiple support pathways, and emphasis on personal development beyond examination success distinguish the school from a purely academic operation.
 Music, drama, and STEM enrichment are leading by school standards, not mere add-ons.

 For families living within or willing to commute to the Ashford area, with daughters ready for the academic pace and competitive peer group of a selective grammar school, Highworth offers an exceptional education.
 The school suits students who are intellectually curious, prepared to embrace challenge, and engaged by structured learning within a supportive pastoral context.
 Those uncomfortable with selective education, preferring mixed-ability teaching, or seeking alternative post-16 pathways should look elsewhere.

 The main barrier to entry is the Kent Test itself: secure a place and the educational experience is outstanding.
-The school ranks in the top 8% in England for sixth form provision (FindMySchool ranking) and deserves its reputation as one of Kent's leading educational institutions.
+In the current FindMySchool data, the school ranks 367th in England for overall sixth-form performance and 1st in Ashford's local sixth-form ranking, supporting its reputation as one of Kent's leading educational institutions.

 Yes.
 Highworth was rated Outstanding in all categories by Ofsted in January 2025 (Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision).
-GCSE results are excellent (54% top grades), A-level results well above average (65% A*-B), and the school ranks 366th in England for GCSE performance (FindMySchool ranking).
-Four students secured Oxbridge places in 2024.
+GCSE results are excellent, with 57.1% top grades, A-level results are strong, with 70% A*-B, and the school ranks 347th in England for GCSE academic outcomes (FindMySchool ranking).

 The Kent Test is a standardised entrance exam assessing English, Mathematics, and Reasoning.
 It is set by GL Assessment.
 The school does not recommend tutoring and the test is designed to reduce coaching advantage.
 Many families engage tutors given the competitive intake and stakes involved.
-The pass mark varies yearly; approximately 20-21% of candidates typically pass.
+The pass mark varies yearly.

 Highworth requires school uniform for Years 7-11; sixth formers wear no uniform.
 The school operates a strict mobile phone policy: all devices must be switched off and hidden away during the school day (before 3:35pm).
 The school accepts no responsibility for lost or damaged phones.
 This policy supports concentration and reduces distractions.